rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

       image: Ubuntu 14.04 LTS (Trusty Tahr) (PVHVM) (Orchestration)
 ```

-This template creates a `resource`, than specifies the name of the resource, `my_server`, and the type of `resource`, in this case an 'OpenStack Nova Server'.
+This template specifies the name of the resource, `my_server`, and the type of `resource`, in this case an OpenStack Nova server or `OS::Nova::Server`.
 Then the `properties` of the server, such as the image and the flavour, are listed.

+**Note:** A `resource` can only be specified once.

 #### Multiple servers